tkschuler/RadioWinds/readme.md

   * For instance, when doing radiosonde-based batch analysis with a pressure of 125 hPa, anything above 125 won't be included even though 126hPa is much closer to the mandatory pressure level of 125 than the next highest level of 150.
 This causes lower opposing wind probabilities at the maximum and minimum altitudes.
 * Pressure is not linear like altitude,  so binning to the mandatory levels may not be the best method for radiosonde data.
 Because higher altitudes will have a lot more readings assigned to the pressure levels since they are more spaced out.
 * Altitude is tough to compare between radiosonde and ERA5 forecasts because of the geopotential to height conversion.
 (The heights are not the same level for every location and time of year).
 Therefore pressure makes more sense to compare,  however the pressure bins are huge altitude gaps, so that doesn't tell the full story either.
-* Wind transition regions between 2 opposing wind altitudes lovels have the most variability and calm winds.
+* Wind transition regions between 2 opposing wind altitudes levels have the most variability and calm winds.
 Many commercial balloon navigators try to avoid these regions because they're unpredictable

 ## TODO Future Plots